hratx-blue-ocean/GoThere/README.md

 git rebase main <feature branch>
 ```

-6.Do all of your work on your feature branches
+6. Do all of your work on your feature branches
-7.When you are ready to save changes, commit and push to the branch.
+7. When you are ready to save changes, commit and push to the branch.
 ```sh
 git add
 git commit